neo4j/neo4j-python-driver/docs/source/index.rst

 .. class:: neo4j.Record

     A :class:`neo4j.Record` is an immutable ordered collection of key-value pairs.
-It is generally closer to a :py:class:`namedtuple` than to a :py:class:`OrderedDict` inasmuch as iteration of the collection will yield values rather than keys.
+It is generally closer to a :py:class:`namedtuple` than to an :py:class:`OrderedDict` inasmuch as iteration of the collection will yield values rather than keys.